AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 >[!NOTE]
 >
-> Only B2B AI administrators can enable, disable, and configure the lead to account matching service.
+> Only B2B AI administrators can enable, disable, and configure the Lead to account matching service.

 To configure account profiles for lead to account matching, begin by selecting **[!UICONTROL Profiles]** under [!UICONTROL Accounts] in the left navigation.
 On the **[!UICONTROL Overview]** tab, select **[!UICONTROL Settings]** in the top right.